What is actually classed as SEO Spam?

 • Inserting text or keywords into a page only when the user agent that’s requesting the page is a search engine, not a human visitor.’

-Page with malicious behaviour
+Page with malicious behavior

 • ‘Changing or manipulating the location of content on a page, so that when a user thinks they’re clicking on a particular link or button the click is actually registered by a different part of the page